Vuki0901/Memory/README.md

 # Memory
 Only MEMORY.py needs to be run

-All other .py files server as modules
+All other .py files serve as modules

-PyPi: tksheet
-      Pillow
-      pygame
+modules used: tkinter, pygame, sqlite3, Pillow, tksheet